meld-cp/obsidian-encrypt/README.md

 2. Run the Encrypt/Decrypt command from the palette (or bind a keyboard shortcut to it).
 <img alt="Run the Encrypt/Decrypt command" src="https://raw.githubusercontent.com/meld-cp/obsidian-encrypt/main/docs/assets/eg_ed_cp.png" />

-3. Enter and confirm a password and optional hint  .
+3. Enter and confirm a password and optional hint.

 4. Your selected text should now be encrypted.
 <img alt="Your selected lines are now encrypted" src="https://raw.githubusercontent.com/meld-cp/obsidian-encrypt/main/docs/assets/eg_e_r.png" />